20518 - CITIES, CULTURAL TOURISM AND URBAN LIFE

 - Case studies and class discussions are fundamental to achieve a better knowledge of the topics covered within the course and ensure a proper understanding of different issues.
 They support the students in achieving better interaction in class and develop critical thinking over the course topics.

-- A field project is developed through the course and submitted at the end of the semester.
-Students work on a concrete case of urban transformation and develop a proposal to address related key issues.
+- A field project (group assignement) is developed through the course and submitted at the end of the semester.
+Students work on a concrete tourism case and develop a proposal to address related key issues.
 A practical approach supports the ability of students in applying the best methodology and achieving successful strategies.
+The field project will be develop within the context of the STR EMEA competition.

 |Continuous assessment||Partial exams||General exam|